marconicivitavecchia/esp32-radar/json_parser.md

 ```

 Ultimately, the configuration JSON is interpreted:
-- with functions with parameters that modify the current state of the device.
+- by invoking functions with parameters that modify the current state of the device.
-- with functions without parameters that read the current state of the device.
+- by invoking functions without parameters that read the current state of the device.
 The map corresponding to the configuration and state json is:

 ``` Python